-When you leave care, a personal adviser from the council should keep in touch (at least until you turn 21, or for longer if you are still at university) and should regularly go over and update your pathway plan with you.
+When you leave care, a personal adviser from the council should keep in touch, at least until you turn 21 or for longer if you are still in higher education or training.
+They should regularly go over and update your pathway plan with you.

 Young care leavers and personal advisers

-- helping you find and keep somewhere to live
+- help you find and keep somewhere to live

-- asking the housing department of the council to help you
+- ask the housing department of the council to help you

-- helping you apply for a grant or loan to help cover your housing costs
+- help you apply for a grant or loan to help cover your housing costs

-- putting you in contact with specialist agencies that help young people
+- put you in contact with specialist agencies that help young people

-- making sure you can live independently, including managing your money and cooking your own meals
+- make sure you can live independently, including managing your money and cooking your own meals